Everest Base Camp Trek Weather in December and January

 Nepal experiences four different types of seasons, they are Summer (Monsoon), Autumn, Winter, and Spring.
 December and January are the coldest months of the year and the month with snowfall in the hills and the Himalayas.

 December and January are also the finest months for the majestic view, as the sky remains crystal clear with a far-sighted view and splendid Himalayan vista.
-As the temperature remains cold there will be snowfall mainly during the night.
+As the temperature remains cold there will be snowfall mainly during the night, not everywhere and every day but in some places and someday.

-On the other hand, above 4,000 Meters, places like Dingboche, Lobuche, Gorakshep, and Everest Base Camp will receive different weather.
-Here, days will be moderately warm, however, nights might be freezing cold and sometimes can drop below minus degree Celsius.
+On the other hand, at altitudes above 4,000 Meters, places like Dingboche, Lobuche, Gorakshep, and Everest Base Camp will receive different weather.
+Here, days will be moderately warm.
+However, nights will be cold and sometimes can drop below minus degrees Celsius.

 Nothing to worry about, as all the lodges and tea house has heating facilities with a wooden structure to protect them from excessive cold.
 This makes the room warmer than the outer temperature.